PatrickMatthiesen/DSYS-gRPC-template/README.md

     stream.Send(message)
     ```

-    - When done sending messages, then you need to close the stream and wait for a response from the server.
+    - When done sending messages, you need to close the stream and wait for a response from the server.

     ```go
     farewell, err := stream.CloseAndRecv()